arj7192/MedEL/README.md

 # `MedEL`: Medical document data Extraction using LLM.

 This repository contains the source code to extract required information from a given medical document.

+### Steps to run locally

 Concretely, the python (3.9 or higher) code written under main.py launches a gradio app on http://localhost:8082/, by simply running the following command from the current working directory:
 ```python main.py```

 Although, for the above command to work, you need to install the requirements using
 ```pip install -r requirements.txt``` and copy over a commercially usable LLM model from the following URL:
 https://gpt4all.io/models/gguf/mistral-7b-openorca.Q4_0.gguf to the current working directory.

+### Steps to run using docker

 To avoid all of these manual steps, you can use the Dockerfile to build a docker image with the following command:
 ```docker build -t my_gradio_app .```